vicheanath/ocel/scripts/README.md

 To modify the documentation format:

-1. Edit the `generateMarkdown()` function in the respective scripts
+1. Edit the `generateDocsData.ts` script for TypeScript/JSON generation
-2. Modify the HTML template in `generateHtmlDocs.js`
+2. Edit the `generateDatabaseFunctionsDocs.js` script for database-specific docs
-3. Add new function categories to the `functionFiles` array
+3. Add new function categories to the `functionFiles` array in `generateDocsData.ts`
 4. Update parsing regex patterns if function registration format changes

 ## Development Notes